 - Labor and maintenance

 Now, that’s a lot of stuff to try to remember and track—especially if you’re trying to do your own taxes.
-But, don’t throw money away.
-Come up with a system to track your expenses—be diligent in keeping records and receipts.
+But don’t throw money away.
+Come up with a system to track your expenses.
+Be diligent in keeping records and receipts.
 Maybe have a file in your office, truck, control room—or all three!
-Stick receipts in there, and write down what it was you spent.
+Stick receipts in there, and write down what you spend.
 If you knew giving a little extra effort every week would give you money back, you’d do it.
 Every little bit adds up.

 If you’re doing your own taxes, it is worth paying a little money to make more or keep more of your money.
 A good tax person is up on the latest changes like the ones we have mentioned today, and they can likely save you even more money.
 Spend some to make some.

-If you need help with poultry biosecurity or simply would like to learn more, connect with me, Allen Reynolds, at 800-608-3755 or firstname.lastname@example.org.
+If you need help with poultry biosecurity or simply would like to learn more, connect with me, Allen Reynolds, at email@example.com or 800-608-3755.

-For another way to save money, check out our interview with the NRCS: https://www.southlandorganics.com/blogs/poultry-biosecurity/how-to-get-money-to-improve-your-poultry-operation-and-help-the-environment.
+For another way to save money, check out our interview with the NRCS.